NENA911/NG911GISDataModel/postgresql/postgresql_data_model_schema_template.md

 /* *****************************************************************************
-   TABLE:    nena.County
+   TABLE:    nena.CountyOrEquivalentA2
    Used By:  A1Polygon - A5Polygon, CellSectorPoint
    Source:   NENA-STA-006.2-2022, Section 5.28, p.56
    Notes:    If counties or equivalents boundary layer is created then this should
              be dropped and the layer should be used as the domain with pk/fk constraint local listing will likely be limited to state or region
    ************************************************************************** */
-DROP TABLE  IF EXISTS nena.County CASCADE;
+DROP TABLE  IF EXISTS nena.CountyOrEquivalentA2 CASCADE;
-CREATE TABLE nena.County (
+CREATE TABLE nena.CountyOrEquivalentA2 (
 	County VARCHAR(100) PRIMARY KEY
 );